top of page

 The Museum is owned and managed by the Cooke City Community Council, a 501(c) 3 non-profit organization.

-The actual operation of the Museum is under the direction of the Museum Director and numerous volunteers of all kinds.
+The actual operation of the Museum is under the direction of the Museum Director.

 Whereas the Cooke City Montana Museum is dedicated to the preservation and protection of objects and documents significant to the interpretation of the Colter Pass, Cooke City, and Silver Gate townships.
 To include the surrounding historical mining areas and geological specimens as they relate to this immediate area.
 To inform, educate and document the surrounding natural areas that influenced the historic daily lives of the citizens of these communities.
 We dedicate the collections of our local history for their inspirational, educational, and cultural values for this and future generations.